devansh-jain-2002/Web3.0-task/Assignment2/README.md

 - `getCompoundInterest` (pure function)
 - `getOwnerBalance` (view function)
 - `mulDiv` (pure function)
 - `viewDues` (view function) (can only be used by the Owner of the contract)
 From the account dropdown , you can change account to creditor for using `reqLoan`.
+### Implementation of function getMaxAddress
+Declared two state variables `maxAddress` and `maxLoan`.
+Every time the function `reqLoan` is called , the value of `maxAddress` and `maxLoan` gets updated.
+The function returns the current value of `maxAddress`.
+### Implementation of function getMaxAddress2
+Declared array of address `creditors` which contains the address of the creditors who called the `reqLoan` function.
+Every time the function getMaxAddress2 is called , it loops through the array `creditors` to find the result.

+### Gas cost analysis
+The function `getMaxAddress` costs less gas than the `getMaxAddress2` function.
+This is because the `getMaxAddress2` function has to loop through the entire array of the creditors to find the result while the function `getMaxAddress` just has to return the current value of `maxAddress` variable.